eyedol/kasahorow-Keyboard-For-Android/README.md

 `ant debug`

 If you're an eclipse user, import all the projects into eclipse.
 Then build `kasahorow-Android-Keyboard` project not any of the library projects.
 Both `AnySoftKeyboard-API` and `AnySoftKeyboard` are library projects.

+`AnySoftKeyboard` has been modified to a library project and support for custom fonts was added.
+If you planned to merge changes from the AnySoftKeyboard folks.
+Take note, there might be merge conflicts because of the changes.
+Use tools like `meld` or `git mergetool` to resolve the conflicts.
+It usually minor conflicts so shouldn't be hard to fix.